typescript-cheatsheets/react/README.md

   if (!currentUserContext) {
     throw new Error(
-      "useCurrentUser has to be used within <CurrentUserContext.Provider>" );
+      "useCurrentUser has to be used within <CurrentUserContext.Provider>", );
   }